 Sermon and Fellowship Excerpts for Reference:

 God’s judgment of man in the last days chiefly employs multiple aspects of the truth to admonish people.
 Without these many aspects of the truth, they would not be words of judgment.
 Did the words Jehovah spoke to all the places and the Lord Jesus’ reproach of the Pharisees contain multiple aspects of the truth?
 Did they give man a path to practice?
-Did they reveal the nature essence of man?
+Did they reveal the nature and essence of man?
 They did not, and so they were not the judgment of man; they were merely reproach and admonishment.
 Reproach and admonishment are direct condemnation and elimination, followed by cursing.
 God’s judgment and salvation of man during the Age of Kingdom is chiefly the expression of many truths.
 It is the use of the truth to admonish people, reveal their essence, and dissect their words and actions.
 These words contain many aspects of the truth.
 Only when there is the truth is there judgment; without the truth, there is no judgment.
 Thus, there is a clear difference between the words of Christ of the last days, and the words Jehovah spoke to all the places in the Age of Law, and the Lord Jesus’ reproach of the Pharisees during the Age of Grace.
 This difference primarily lies in Christ of the last days’ use of multiple aspects of the truth to admonish people; God did not express multiple aspects of the truth during the Age of Law or the Age of Grace.
 Moreover, there is also a difference in the nature of God’s work.
 During the Age of Law and Age of Grace, God’s admonishment and reproach of those who opposed Him was direct condemnation and cursing.
 God did not save them, and He took no mercy on them.
 God’s work of judgment during the last days is in order to save, purify, and perfect man.
 During the Age of Grace, the Lord Jesus did the work of redemption.
 He preached the way of repentance and performed some miracles and signs and wonders, and the Pharisees judged, condemned, and resisted Him.
 Against this background, the Lord Jesus spoke certain words of reproach and cursing toward the Pharisees, words which merely exposed the essence of the Pharisees’ actions and behavior.
-These words did not expose the root of their opposition to God, nor their nature essence.
+These words did not expose the root of their opposition to God, nor their nature and essence.
 He did not express any relevant truths.
 He said nothing of how man should obey God, what the duty of man is, or how man should be faithful to God, and so on, and so those words cannot be called judgment.
 The Pharisees did not truly believe in God.
 They loathed the truth, they did not accept it at all, and they were utterly unfit to receive God’s judgment.
 God did not perform the work of judgment upon them, and so the Lord Jesus merely damned them—He did not save them.
 Some people say, “Were the words that exposed the actions and behavior of the Pharisees the truth?”
 These words were also the truth, and they revealed, too, God’s disposition that brooks no offense by man.
 But judgment is not the same as simple reproach and condemnation.
 In the last days, God uses multiple aspects of the truth to admonish man.
 Each time He expresses an aspect of the truth, certain corrupt dispositions and manifestations of man are revealed.
 God uses the revelation of the true face of man’s corruption and the dissection of the words and actions of man to express the truth.
 Only when all of the truths necessary for the salvation of man have been directly expressed, causing people to understand, experience, know, and be cleansed—only words that achieve such an effect are genuine judgment, and only these are words of judgment.
 Otherwise, they are not words of judgment, they are merely words uttered toward certain individuals in the context of God’s work at the time.

 —Sermons and Fellowship on Entry Into Life